 The Cheltenham Festival is one of the most eagerly awaited for horseracing events in the world as all the top horses from every corner of the globe take part in the dirt track field in Cheltenham for the ultimate Gold Cup prizes.
 This year, the Cheltenham Festival will run from 13 to 16 March 2018.

 The horses that will take part in this year’s event were all unveiled towards the end of the year 2017 at the Ladbrokes Winter Carnival.
 As the hype starts to gather momentum around the 2018 Cheltenham Festival, experts have already started throwing in potential numbers and figures that will characterise this weeklong event.
 Some of these include bold claims, mentioning that the 2018 Cheltenham will attract over 200 000 spectators and over $500 million is expected to change hands via gambling.
-If you’re part of the latter, then checking out the best Cheltenham odds online could be in your best interest.

 Here is a list of our top picks that include probable favourites and some underdogs that may cause huge upsets.